BenWilliams62/Instagram_clone/README.md

 - personal profile
 - likes
 - following
+- commenting
+- uploading

 ## to be added
 ### additions to be made when using React.
 I am doing backend first, before adding this functionality
-- uploading
-- commenting
-- updating number of likes when liked
 - make responsive
+- live data updates (React)